 Chris Munns is a Tech Lead/Advisor for Startup Solution Architects at Amazon Web Services based in New York City.
-Chris spent the last 4.5 years working with AWS’s developer customers to understand how serverless technologies can drastically change the way they think about building and running applications at potentially massive scale with minimal administration overhead.
-Before this, Chris a global Business Development Manager for DevOps at AWS, he spent a few years as a Solutions Architect at AWS, and has held senior operations engineering posts at Etsy, Meetup, and other NYC based startups.
-Chris has a Bachelor of Science in Applied Networking and System Administration from the Rochester Institute of Technology.
+Chris spent the last 4.5 years working with AWS’s developer customers to understand how serverless technologies can drastically change the way they think about building and running applications.
+At potentially massive scale with minimal administration overhead.
+Before this, Chris was a global Business Development Manager for DevOps at AWS.
+He spent a few years as a Solutions Architect at AWS.
+And has held senior operations engineering posts at Etsy, Meetup, and other NYC based startups.
+Chris has a Bachelor of Science in Applied Networking and System Administration from the Rochester Institute of Technology.Serverless Chats

-Go serverless because code is a liability
+Install serverless – code is a liability

 Evolution to Functionless

 Serverless, managed services, richer configuration options and more direct service to service integrations continue to evolve.
 We believe custom lambda code liabilities start to reduce over time.
 This leads to a ‘Functionless’ model.

 The recent announcement that AWS Step Functions Supports 200 AWS Services is a game changer!
 It adds massive direct power into the Step Functions managed service.
 This has huge potential to help engineering teams evolve their solutions.
 And rapidly integrate new capabilities and remove large portions of custom code.

 The entire episode is great and well worth 60 minutes of your time!